 Foster and kinship carer support agencies

-Child Safety funds non-government foster and kinship care (FKC) services for the management of quality foster and kinship care placements.
+Child Safety funds non-government foster and kinship care (FKC) services for the management of quality care arrangements with foster and kinship carers.
 These services are responsible for the ongoing training and development of carers, as well as for providing carers with support and supervision.

 When a carer is supported by a care service, they are assigned a dedicated support worker who will visit the carer regularly and also support them by phone.
 They may attend placement meetings with the carer and will assist them to work as part of the child’s safety and support network, alongside the practitioner and others who have a role in implementing the child’s case plan.